-Angélica R. Wind, JD
+Angélica W., JD

 Angelica was born to migrant farm workers who eventually settled in NC.
 From a young age, she witnessed injustices in the farm worker community that instilled in her a high sense of commitment to the struggle for social justice.
 She has been involved in several social justice movements that include immigrant rights, women’s reproductive rights, and gender equality.
 Prior to joining, Our VOICE, Angélica worked at the North Carolina Coalition Against Domestic Violence as their Immigrant Outreach Specialist and Pisgah Legal Services as their Bilingual Court Advocate.Angélica has a bachelor’s degree in Applied Social Science from St. Andrews Presbyterian College in Laurinburg, North Carolina and a Juris Doctorate from North Carolina Central University in Durham, North Carolina.
 She currently lives in Asheville with her wonderful husband and their beautiful daughter.

-Prevention Education Coordinator
+Prevention Education Outreach Coordinator

 Client Services Coordinator

 Jerry moved here to Asheville in July of 2015 by way of Florida.
 He received his Master’s degree in Social Work from Florida State University, and became passionate about addressing sexual and domestic violence during graduate school while working as a research assistant for the Institute for Family Violence Studies.
 Jerry also worked closely with individuals and families experiencing homelessness when he interned at both the Big Bend Homeless Coalition and the Renaissance Community Center in Tallahassee, Florida.
 He is dedicated to social justice and passionate about ending both sexual violence and homelessness in our community.
 In his spare time Jerry enjoys practicing yoga, reading, live music, and traveling to spend time with family and friends.